marisacasillas/lm-task-2023/README.md

 * Download [this daylong audio file](https://media.talkbank.org/homebank/Public/FauseyTrio-Public/G448/G448_001100.wav) from HomeBank.
   * (!)
 Please note that there is more than one child in this recording, and also in the clips I will highlight below.
-* Create a new ELAN file and atatch the daylong audio as linked media.
+* Create a new ELAN file and attach the daylong audio as linked media.
 * Rename the default tier as `coded_region` and create two annotations on that tier, each 30 seconds long, starting at:
   * `06:58:30.349`
   * `07:10:00.000`